Accepting New Clients (updated Mar 28)

 Anchor Light Therapy Collective

-Is it OK to have alone time in a relationship?
+Is spending time alone OK in a relationship?

-Coming off of the pandemic, the amount of alone time those in a relationship have become accustomed to is much less than we have likely had in the past.
-To cut to the chase, wanting some time for yourself to explore your interests or just to simply recharge is completely normal.
+To cut to the chase, wanting some time to focus on yourself, explore your interests, or simply recharge is completely normal.
 The idea of alone time sparks lots of questions.
 How much should or shouldn’t I take?
 How do I ask for it?
 Will my partner feel neglected?
-Below are some tips for how to ask for and implement alone time into your relationship, as well as some ways to know when you may need to ask for it.
+Below are some signs you may need alone time, tips for approaching the subject with your partner, and how to implement it in your relationship.

 Being together all the time isn’t healthy

-Not everyone has the same level of need when it comes to alone time.
+Not everyone has the same level of need regarding alone time.
 It’s possible that your partner needs more or less than you do.
 Some partners might not understand why their significant others need alone time, yet it doesn’t discount the fact that it is important.
-However, it’s important to come from a place of compassion when asking for alone.
+However, it’s essential to come from a place of compassion when asking for time alone.
 It’s also important to avoid speaking to your partner in a way that might make them feel as though they are wrong for needing more or less alone time than you do.
-Remember, some people recharge by being around others while some people recharge by taking time away.
+Remember, some people recharge by being around others, while others recharge by taking time away.

-It’s compelling to think that our need for alone time is selfish, but most couples can benefit from spending time on their own interests and hobbies.
-Just because the inherent need isn’t there, doesn’t mean it can’t be beneficial.
-That’s not to say you should tell your partner that you are doing them a favor by giving them alone time, but that you shouldn’t feel bad for expressing your need.
+It’s compelling to think that our need and desire for alone time is selfish, but most couples can benefit from spending time on their own interests and hobbies.
+Just because the inherent need isn’t there doesn’t mean it can’t be beneficial.
+That’s not to say you should tell your partner you are doing them a favor by giving them alone time, but that you shouldn’t feel bad for expressing your need.

-Spending too much time apart can be challenging
+Too much alone time can also be challenging

 Figuring out a healthy balance of couple time and alone time can be challenging.
 Spending too much time together can feel suffocating.
-However, too much time apart can create distance, and lead to one or more partners feeling neglected.
+However, too much time apart can create distance, leading to one or more partners feeling neglected and alone in the relationship.

 Planning and communicating are crucial aspects of healthy relationships.
 Weekly check-ins can provide a healthy space for you and your partner to communicate your needs for time together and apart.
-Check-ins are a great way to stay on task, set boundaries, and work on compromise when it comes to making sure everyone’s space and connection needs are being met.
+Check-ins are a great way to stay on task, set boundaries, and work on compromise to ensure a balance of everyone’s space and connection needs are being met.

 Focus on spending quality time together

-What is your definition of quality time?
+What is your definition and understanding of quality time?
 Do you think it matches what your partner would say?
 One partner may say watching TV together is quality time, while the other partner may say a full-blown date night is their idea of quality time.
-Defining what quality time means to you and your partner is important to keep the connection strong in a healthy relationship.
+Defining what quality time means to you and your partner is essential to keep the connection strong in a healthy relationship.

-Prioritizing quality time is important and can seem difficult at times, especially with busy schedules.
-One great way to prioritize quality time is to schedule things you want to do with your partner.
+Prioritizing quality time is essential and can sometimes seem complicated, especially with busy schedules.
+One great way to prioritize quality time in a relationship is to schedule things you want to do with your partner.
 Maybe it’s buying tickets to a comedy show or making a reservation at your favorite restaurant.
 Putting something on a calendar makes it more likely to happen, so try scheduling a few activities at the beginning of each month for you and your partner to look forward to.

-Another way to increase quality time in your relationship is to decrease distraction.
-Phones are one of the biggest culprits in decreased quality time between couples.
-If you’re spending time together watching a show or talking about your day, try setting a “no phone” rule in an effort to make your time together feel more special.
+Another key way to increase quality time in your relationship is to decrease distraction.
+Phones are one of the biggest culprits in reduced quality time between couples.
+If you spend time together watching a show or discussing your day, try setting a “no phone” rule to make your time together feel more special.

 Tags